Article Published On Business.com – Save Big Bucks In Social Media Spending: Ask These 7 Questions

 We are now getting into the pre-execution part of your actual social media strategy.
 This is where an agency or an expert can help you chart out detailed steps in terms of what your business does, how often your clients expect to hear from you, the best way to reach them, and the key social media platforms to leverage.

-Not businesses and industries should be on every single social media platform promoting their expertise.
+Not all businesses and industries should be on every single social media platform promoting their expertise.
 Every social media outlet has a specific demographic and audience base that needs to be matched with your needs for engagement.

 5. How much social media is enough?

-It is very easy to over-communicate your proposition and overdo your communication on social media.
+It is very easy to over-communicate your value proposition and overdo your communication on social media.
 One reason why some organizations outpour everything on social media is due to a lack of strategic approach.
 It is not necessary that an excess of social media will get you better results.

 On some of the platforms, you might be better off posting once a day, while on others you may be OK posting three times a day.
 This depends on how much attention span your audiences have, how fresh content remains on these social media platforms, and what your audiences are expecting from these platforms.
 As an example, your approach to posts on Instagram has to be fundamentally different than that on LinkedIn.
 Both these platforms have a different demographic mix and hence must be approached differently.